csmir/Commands.NET/wiki/Configuration.md

 ### Result Resolver (ResultResolver)

 Results can be handled in an elaborate many ways, as documented [[here|Results]].
-This configuration option allows you to set a custom resolver or redefine the base implementation with `ConfigureResultAction`.
+This configuration option allows you to set a custom resolver or redefine the base implementation with `OnSuccess` or `OnFailure`.

 ### Async Approach (AsyncApproach)